zoe0611/portfolio/README.md

 ## Projects
 ### Natural Language Processing
-There are about 800 Agricultural Research Service projects in progress.
-The Agricultural Research Service (ARS) of the U.S. Department of Agriculture's wants to provide the appropriate resources to these projects and encourage collaboration to improve capacity and scientific discovery.
-<br><br>
-Developed a Natural Language Processing data pipiline to determine the similarities and differences between projects within ARS’ National Program using **Python** and create a visualization in **Tableau** of the clusters that emerge.
-This data-driven approach helped ARS leaders easily assess shared and unique facets among the projects that comprise ARS national programs.
+Developed a Natural Language Processing data pipiline to determine the similarities and differences between 800 agricaltural research projects within the U.S. Department of Agriculture using **Python** and created a visualization in **Tableau** of the clusters that emerge.
+This data-driven approach helped ARS leaders easily decide on the appropriate resources to research projects and encourage collaboration to improve capacity and scientific discovery.

 ![ARS NLP Dashboard](/images/NLP_Dashboard.png)